-- A. Extenuating circumstances that may be considered include: personal illness or accident, serious illness or death within immediate family, or other circumstances beyond the reasonable control of the student. - B. All appeals must be in writing to the Financial Aid Office where the student is applying for aid and include appropriate documentation. - C. Examples of documentation could include an obituary notice, divorce decree, or a letter from a physician, attorney, social services agency, parole officer, etc. - D. The condition or situation must be resolved which will allow the student the ability to complete course work successfully or an appeal will not be granted. - E. The outcome of an appeal may include approval, a probationary period, or denial.

-F. A student will be notified in writing of the results of the appeal, and of any restrictions or conditions pertaining to their appeal.
+- B. All appeals must be in writing to the Financial Aid Office where the student is applying for aid and include appropriate documentation. - C. Examples of documentation could include an obituary notice, divorce decree, or a letter from a physician, attorney, social services agency, parole officer, etc. - D. The condition or situation must be resolved which will allow the student the ability to complete course work successfully or an appeal will not be granted. - E. The outcome of an appeal may include approval, a probationary period, or denial. - F. A student will be notified in writing of the results of the appeal, and of any restrictions or conditions pertaining to their appeal.